sophuang/0042Project_TrafficPrediction/README.md

 d03_text_meta_2023_03_01.txt: https://pems.dot.ca.gov/?dnode=Clearinghouse&type=meta&district_id=3&submit=Submit

+Hecne, absolute paths are used in R script.
+For reproducing the code, please change the path.

 The cleaned data is stored in Data file

 2. 0042_Project_Data_Cleaning.R is the R script for data preprocessing and cleaning